mrj760/AbsoluteTroopOverhaul__ATO/readme.txt

         Fixed many disparities in gear quality as troops advanced through their factions' upgrade trees.

-        Added/Removed/Changed weapons of certain troops to make them more useful to their roles.
+        Added/Removed/Changed weapons and armors of almost all troops to make them more useful and fitting to their roles.

-    Updated NPC parties:
+    Updated NPC party spawns:

-        TODO: NPC parties will now have more diverse troops and will make use of all their factions' troops.
+        TODO: NPC parties will now spawn with more diverse troops and will spawn making use of all their factions' troops.
-        NPC parties across factions now have more equal starting numbers
+        NPC parties across factions now have more equal starting numbers.

-        TODO: Forest/Sea-Raider/Mountain/Desert/Steppe Bandit parties will now always include a Bandit Boss
+        TODO: Forest/Sea-Raider/Mountain/Desert/Steppe Bandit parties will now always include a Bandit Boss.

+    Gear:
-    Updated some weapons to be more useful and offer more variety.
+        Updated vanilla weapons and created new weapons to offer more use and variety.

+        Update armors to offer more use and variety.

 To install:

     1.)
 Unzip me into your "Mount & Blade II Bannerlord/Modules" folder.
     2.)
-If in a game that was started using vanilla troops, start a new SandBox / StoryMode campaign with the mod active.
-        (Blame TaleWorlds for this, it can't be helped)
+Check the box in the Mods section of the game launcher.

+To uninstall:

+    1.)
+Delete the extracted content.

+Installation Notes:

+    - Save-game safe.
+Doesn't have any permanent effects and can be activated/deactivated whenever.